danilovl/final-work-system/README.md

 Who is it for?
 ------------

-This project is for teachers and students whose interest is to streamline the process of leading the final work.
+This project is for teachers and students interested in streamlining the process of supervising final theses.
-This is especially true for those teachers who carry out the final theses of several dozen students a year.
+It is especially useful for teachers who supervise the final theses of several dozen students each year.

 Requirements
 ------------